Meet our team who are working with Australia’s First Peoples by inspiring and promoting self-determination through education, health and employment.

 "Treat People how you would like to be treated"

-"Stay Positive, Work Hard and make it happen"
+"Stay Positive, Work Hard and make it happen".

 Seed Foundation Australia.
 Supporting Aboriginal and Torres Strait Islander students to become health professionals.